East of Malaga deep in the mountains the Parque Natural Sierra Tejeda, Almijara Y Alhama Competa is the peaceful setting for a wonderful retreat.

 A single supplement is not compulsory at the Finca if you are willing to share.

 The beautiful Finca is set deep in the National Park and surrounded by nature.
 The original farm house is 500 years old and has been lovingly restored and consists of 2 double bedrooms and one small (child) single.
 This is suitable for 2 singles sharing the bathroom or a group of friends.
-There is also a one bedroom restored apartment containing a double and a single bed with bathroom.
+There is also a one bedroom restored apartment containing a double and a single bed with bathroom; and a garden chalet apartment with room for 3 or 4 people sharing the bathroom.
 The views from the terrace to the ocean, peaceful terraced gardens and swimming pool make this a delightful retreat with horses on your doorstep.
 The Finca can be reached on a dirt road of 4 miles.
 Ricky, Donna or Jeff are happy to drop guests off at the beach, nearby villages or other activites and attractions when not riding and pick them up by arrangement.

 Horses and Riding